Spectral Ranking with Covariates: Introduction

+We consider the classical problem of ranking $n$ players, given a set of pairwise comparisons, but revisiting this problem in light of available player covariate information.
+We assume ranking is represented by a vector $\bfr \in \RR^n$, which can be interpreted as a one-dimensional representation of players' underlying skills.
+In practice, such pairwise comparisons are often incomplete and inconsistent with respect to the underlying skill vector $\bfr$; therefore, the objective of a ranking problem is often to recover a total ordering of the players that is as consistent as possible with the available noisy and sparse information.

+There exists a rich literature on ranking that can be dated back as early as the seminal work of Kendall and Smith~\cite{KendallSmith1940} in the 1940s.
+Classical examples such as the Bradley-Terry-Luce model~\cite{bradley1952rank}, Random Utility model~\cite{thurstone1927law.}, Mallows-Condorcet model~\cite{Mallows1957}, and Thurstone-Mosteller model~\cite{mosteller1951experimental} have inspired numerous developments of modern ranking algorithms~\cite{cattelan2012models}.
+These methods take a probabilistic approach, in which they treat ranking as the output generated from a probabilistic model, where maximum likelihood estimators can be built subsequently.

+Apart from probabilistic approaches, spectral methods that apply the theory of linear maps (in particular, eigenvalues and eigenvectors) to the pairwise comparison matrix or derivations of it, in order to extract rankings, is also a century-old~\cite{vigna2016spectral} idea that was made famous by Google's PageRank~\cite{page1999pagerank} algorithm.
+There are several other popular spectral ranking methods proposed in recent years as well.
+For example, Fogel et al.~\cite{serialRank} connected the problem of seriation~\cite{atkins1998spectral} to ranking and proposed \textsc{SerialRank} algorithm.
+Cucuringu et al.\cite{SVDRank}, on the other hand, proposed \textsc{SVD-Rank}, a simple SVD-based approach to recover rankings when cardinal comparisons are observed.
+Cucuringu also proposed \textsc{SyncRank}~\cite{syncRank} based on group synchronization using semidefinite programming and spectral relaxations.

-It is natural to combine ranking with item covariates.
-For example, when ranking a set of clothing articles, it is no surprise that their attributes such as size, style and colour will have an impact on the ranking.
-Moreover, covariate-free algorithms cannot take into account instances where new items are added to the set, without generating new matches with existing items.
-Finally, these methods often break down if the sample complexity of the comparison graph does not scale as $O(n\log(n))$, meaning the graph being disconnected with high probability \citep{SVDRank}.
-With the presence of features, even if the comparison graph is very sparse or even disconnected, we can still produce a meaningful ranking since our proposed algorithm effectively ranks in both match outcomes and feature representations, as opposed to just based on the match outcomes.
+In many instances, it is of interest to investigate whether some player covariates affect the results of the comparisons.
+It is also natural to believe that incorporating informative covariates will lead to better ranking estimations.
+Besides improving estimation, we believe there are at least two more reasons why this might be useful in practice: \begin{enumerate} \item Covariate-free ranking algorithms cannot take into account instances where new players are added to the comparison sets, without first observing new matches with existing players.
+This can be overcome by building a model of the ranking as a function of player covariates. \item Traditional ranking methods often break down if the sample complexity of the comparison graph does not scale as $O(n\log n)$, meaning the graph is disconnected with high probability~\cite{SVDRank}.
+By utilising the smoothness of rankings across covariate information, one is able to overcome this obstacle and infer meaningful rankings even in the cases of very sparse comparisons that render the graph disconnected. \end{enumerate}

-\paragraph{Contributions} Besides proposing spectral methods that connect item covariates to their ranking, we also consider the following questions: